LOOKING AHEAD We explain in Chapter 23 that substituents can tran... | Channels for Pearson+

 Textbook QuestionTextbook Question

 LOOKING AHEAD We explain in Chapter 23 that substituents can transmit electronic information through the benzene ring when appropriately positioned.
-Assessments 14.55–14.59 allow us to use IR spectroscopy to discover this concept and apply it to an example (Assessment 14.60) that we study there. (••••) On the basis of your answers to Assessments 14.55–14.58, rank the following acetophenone derivatives on the basis of the carbonyl stretching frequency (1 = highest ; 4 = lowest ). (a)
+Assessments 14.55–14.59 allow us to use IR spectroscopy to discover this concept and apply it to an example (Assessment 14.60) that we study there. (•••) Justify the carbonyl stretching frequencies indicated for benzaldehyde and 4-methoxybenzaldehyde.

 Verified Solution